 Is Your CAD Suitable for Printing and Production?

-By Sarah Gold, Associate Product Developer, RIVA Precision Manufacturing
+By Sarah Gold, Product Developer Manager, RIVA Precision Manufacturing

 Whether you are a new CAD modeler, an independent designer, or a jewelry contractor, the stage between acquiring a finished CAD and moving forward with the printing process can be very stressful.
 Is it printable?
 Is it manufacturable?
 Is it practical?
 Is it what the design asked for?
 Here are some tips for how to inspect your CAD model in Rhinoceros 3D so that you can avoid printing errors, manufacturing issues, and design deviation.

 Rhino is NURBS modeling software, which means that things built in Rhino are actually just shells.
 These shells will only be interpreted by the printer as solid objects if they are “closed” objects.
 The fastest way to check if you have a closed object is to select the object (it will turn yellow when selected), then click on the “Properties” tab and read the box next to “Type.”
 If it says Closed Mesh, Closed Surface, or Closed Polysurface, then you are in good shape.
 It most likely is printable.
 If you don’t have a closed object, then you can click on the “Analyze” dropdown menu, hover your mouse over “Edge Tools,” and click the “Show Edges” command.
 You can checkmark “Naked Edges,” or “Nonmanifold Edges,” to view problem places and click “Zoom” on your pop-up window if you can’t see the problem places highlighted in pink.